-The Alcohol Policy in Ontario community of interest will bring together stakeholders and experts in the field of substance misuse from all levels of prevention: primary, secondary and tertiary.
+The Alcohol Policy in Ontario Community of Interest (CoI) has wrapped up as of March 31, 2024.
+This CoI brought together stakeholders and experts in the field of substance misuse.

 - more collaboration and partnership in sectors outside of public health